m4heshd/ufc-ripper/README.md

 ### Docker

+> [!NOTE]
-⚠️ Currently, the docker image is only built for `linux/amd64` systems which means it cannot be run on ARM-based systems like Raspberry Pis.
+> Currently, the docker image is only built for `linux/amd64` systems which means it cannot be run on ARM-based systems
+> like Raspberry Pis.

 You can either build the docker image locally and run using [`docker-compose.yaml`](docker-compose.yaml) or use the published [official image](https://hub.docker.com/r/m4heshd/ufc-ripper).